emeshDev/emeshtube/README.md

 This feature showcases how AI can enhance content creation and reduce manual work for creators.

+## 🤖 Key Features Implementation

+**Trending Videos Caching and Invalidation**
+The platform implements an efficient trending videos system with:

+1. Redis-based caching of trending video data for different time ranges (daily, weekly, monthly, all-time)
+2. Automatic cache invalidation on a schedule via QStash
+3. Immediate cache invalidation when videos are deleted
+4. Rate-limiting to prevent abuse of invalidation endpoints

+**Real-time UI Updates**
+The application provides real-time updates when videos are deleted:

+1. Server-side Pusher events are triggered on video deletion
+2. Client-side usePusher hook listens for these events
+3. UI components automatically filter out deleted videos without requiring page refresh

+**Video Processing and Streaming**
+The platform uses Mux for reliable video processing:

+1. Secure direct uploads to Mux
+2. Webhook processing for video asset status updates
+3. Automatic deletion of related data when videos are removed
+4. Custom thumbnail support via Uploadthing

 ## 📚 Useful Resources

 - [Next.js Documentation](https://nextjs.org/docs)